ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 associated abstract syntax should be a total function.
 Specifically, concrete syntax terms should have exactly one abstract syntax value and all concrete syntax terms should be associated with some abstract syntax value.
-(TODO:  is the last part of previous sentence redundant?)
 Remember that errors are outputs.

 From this point forward I will use TLA[^1] *AST* when referring to abstract syntax data structures.
 AST literally means abstract syntax *tree*.
 It turns out that Haskell data types naturally form trees and trees are perfect representations for abstract syntax.
 I'll come back to this later, but for now remember that AST, abstract syntax, and abstract syntax tree refer to the same Haskell data type.